 Swimming as an exercise has been beneficial for centuries.
 Many cultures know its benefits and actively practice swimming for exercise, sport, and leisure.

-Did you know that the act of weeding alone can make you burn about 200 calories an hour?
+Did you know that weeding alone can make you burn about 200 calories an hour?
 Gardening is one of the most demanding exercises to perform, which naturally relieves stress.
 It relieves stress by putting you in contact with the earth and breathing in that grassy smell.

 It is also straightforward and does not require a lot of cognitive functioning.
 Doing this task would allow your brain to rest and let your body get closer to nature.